Audi Q8 e-tron review

 The Audi Q8 e-tron (previously badged Audi e-tron) is an electric SUV designed to major in comfort and refinement.
 It’s the brand’s technological flagship, and while there’s no seven-seat option, it rolls the latest battery and charging kit into a typically premium-feeling Audi-like driving experience.

 Being the maker’s range-topper, the Q8 sits above the Q4 e-tron and forthcoming Q6 e-tron SUVs.
-Its rivals span far and wide, and now include everything from the Jaguar I-Pace and Mercedes EQC, to the Tesla Model X and BMW iX – as well as the new Volvo EX90 arriving in 2023.
+Its rivals span far and wide, and now include everything from the Jaguar I-Pace and Mercedes EQC, to the Tesla Model X and BMW iX – as well as the new Volvo EX90 due on sale in early 2024.

 Big changes have been made under the metal for this latest Q8.
 Developments in battery technology mean Audi can now cram much denser cells into the same basic space; the basic 50 e-tron now features an 89kWh battery (usable capacity) up from 64.7kWh in the old car.
 Meanwhile, the 55 e-tron and SQ8 both get a 106kWh battery (previously 83.6kWh).